-For case-1, we assume that the self generated packets per node are constant.
+Before discussing the simulation results, it is worth mentioning some of our key assumptions that we made for the sake of experimental verification for the proposed CTC algorithm.
+Some of them are as follows.
+For case-1 we assume that the self generated packets per node is constant (i.e., node generates a fixed number of packets for a specified amount of time that remains same for both CTC and DSR algorithms).
 We assume that one of the neighboring nodes of the target node sends packets at a certain rate that will increase linearly over the total simulation time.
 This assumption helps understanding the true performance of the proposed CTC algorithm.

 Fig. 1 shows the simulation results of packet-drops per node with respect to the number of packets generated by one of the neighboring nodes.
-It should be noted that as we increase the self generated packets, the number of packet-drops per node is increased.
-In addition, it can be seen in Fig. 1 that for a small value of neighbor packet generation (typically 500), both CTC and DSR are overlapping each other.
+It should be noted that as we increase the self generated packets, the number of packetdrops per node is increased.
+In addition, it can be seen in Fig. 1 that for a small value of neighbor packet generation typically 500, both CTC and DSR are overlapping each other.
 However a slight increase in the neighbor packet generation causes a performance difference between these two approaches.
+In other words, an increase in neighbor packet generation forces the DSR to perform poorly as compared to the proposed CTC algorithm.
+Thus the node-misbehave increases for the DSR algorithm whereas it gives a consistent behavior for the proposed CTC algorithm.
+Fig. 1 suggests that for large value of neighbor packet generation (typically after 800 to 1600), the proposed CTC algorithm successfully maintain a consistent node misbehavior (typically the node misbehavior for the proposed CTC algorithm exists between 20 to 25 percent) where as the node misbehavior increases linearly in the case of DSR algorithm.
+Based on the results (Fig. 1), one can say that the proposed CTC algorithm outperforms the DSR algorithm for a large neighbor packet generation.